 Pedestrian Accidents—San Antonio pedestrian accidents can occur at traffic intersections when motor vehicle operators fail to give pedestrians the right-of-way at a crosswalk or other designated area.
 In addition to intersections and crosswalks, pedestrian accidents can occur on sidewalks, as well as in parking lots and parking garages.
 When a motor vehicle collides with a pedestrian, the pedestrian may fall to the ground and sustain serious injuries.
 The chances of injury in these cases increase significantly when a motor vehicle strikes the pedestrian at a high rate of speed.

 Slip and falls—Slip and fall accidents can occur both indoors and outdoors.
 Indoor slip and fall accidents usually occur when a place of business fails to properly maintain the premises and ensure that defective or hazardous conditions are properly removed or corrected.
 When accident victims slip and fall on someone else’s premises, they are likely to injure their heads, backs, hips, or ankles.
 In order to show that the place of business is liable for the personal injuries sustained, the accident victim must be able to show both that the business was aware of the defect (or should have been aware based upon a reasonable inspection), and that the business had a sufficient opportunity to warn about or correct the known hazardous condition on the premises.

-The San Antonio team at Stewart J. Guss, Attorney at Law can review the facts of your accident with you, explain your legal options, and determine the best method for moving forward with your case.
+The San Antonio team at Stewart J. Guss, Injury Accident Lawyers can review the facts of your accident with you, explain your legal options, and determine the best method for moving forward with your case.